2020 New York Yankees season

 The 2020 New York Yankees season was the 118th season for the New York Yankees.
-The Yankees played in Yankee Stadium in the city's northern borough of The Bronx and were led by Aaron Boone in his third season as team manager.
+The Yankees played in Yankee Stadium in The Bronx and were managed by Aaron Boone in his third season as manager.

-On March 12, 2020, MLB announced that because of the ongoing COVID-19 pandemic, the start of the regular season would be delayed by at least two weeks in addition to the remainder of spring training being cancelled.
-Four days later, it was announced that the start of the season would be pushed back indefinitely due to the recommendation made by the CDC regarding large public events.
-On June 23, commissioner Rob Manfred unilaterally implemented a 60-game season.
-Players reported to training camps on July 1 in order to resume spring training and prepare for a July 23 Opening Day.
+The ongoing COVID-19 pandemic resulted in a delayed and shortened season.
+On March 12, MLB announced the cancellation of the remainder of spring training and the postponement of the start of the regular season by at least two weeks.
+Four days later, following the CDC's recommendation against large public events, MLB announced an indefinite postponement.
+Finally, on June 23, commissioner Rob Manfred unilaterally implemented a 60-game regular season.
+Players reported to training camps on July 1 to resume spring training and prepare for a July 23 Opening Day.

-The Yankees started off the shortened season with a hot 16–6 start, but would then quickly lose 15 out of their next 20 games evening their win loss record at 21-21.
-The Yankees ended up finishing the season 2nd in their division with a 33–27 record, 7 games behind the division champion Tampa Bay Rays in the AL East, but good enough for the 5th seed in the American League due to MLB's postseason expansion for the season.
-The Yankees would sweep the Cleveland Indians in a best-of-three Wild Card Series to advance to the American League Division Series against the Tampa Bay Rays, but their struggles against the Rays would continue, as they were eliminated in 5 games.
+The Yankees began the shortened season with a hot 16–6 start, then lost 15 of their next 20 games, bringing their win-loss record to 21–21.
+They rebounded to finish 33–27, second place in the American League East and seven games behind the Tampa Bay Rays, but still good enough to qualify for the American League's fifth seed in the expanded postseason.
+The Yankees swept the Cleveland Indians in the best-of-three Wild Card Series, advancing to the American League Division Series against the Tampa Bay Rays, which they lost in 5 games.